okfn/handbook/text/index.rst

 * Data Sources

-  * Online - list of "trustworthy" sources by category
+  * Online - a curated list of "trustworthy" sources by category - not guaranteed - see Data Quality

     * government
     * science